 4th St. | Belmont Shore

 4th Street Retro Row

 Dubbed “Retro Row,” 4th Street is Long Beach’s independent shopping and dining district!
-Stretching from Cherry to Temple Avenues, it’s home to an ensemble of kitschy shops featuring vintage clothing, antiques, books, furniture and furnishings, plus a handful of local restaurants, coffee shops and wine bars.
+Stretching from Cherry to Temple Avenues, it is home to an ensemble of eclectic shops featuring vintage clothing, antiques, vinyl records, furniture and décor, plus a diverse mix of local restaurants, coffeehouses and wine bars.

 Catch LB Transit bus 151 | www.4thstreetlongbeach.com

 The essence of Southern California beachfront lifestyle, Belmont Shore’s popular 2nd Street is just minutes from downtown.
 Where people come “to see and be seen,” while strolling 15 short “walkable” blocks teeming with stylish shops, exclusive boutiques and trendy restaurants.